gsoules/MkDocs/digital-archive/docs/user/how-to-search.md

 ## Search using keywords

-To search using keywords, type words in the search box that is displayed in the upper right of every Digital Archive page.
+To search using keywords, type words in the search box that displays in the upper right of every Digital Archive page.
 Click the magnifying glass icon or press `Enter` on your keyboard to start the search.

 ![Quick Search Box](how-to-search-3.jpg)